 Using what Jessa calls my “maker” skills, I build dreams into reality; that’s my role here on the home front.
 I like long walks in the garden to watch the sun set with a trusty mouse-catching, rabbit-chasing cat named Marvin.
 He’s the not-so-silent, always meowing farmhand demanding food and attention while rubbing your face with his own smelly (sometimes crusty) one.
 I get to work on my farmer’s tan on the most hot and humid of summer days weeding beds, harvesting and being eaten alive by bugs, all in the name of good hard work.
 I never have a dull moment here as I have a magical, never ending to-do list.

 Look, all I’m saying is this yard is like an appetizer platter.
-I make a really good farm dog, cleaning up all of the chicken poo.
-Compost rolling is a close second for my favorite thing to do.
+We make a really good farm dogs, nibbling up all of the chicken poo.
+Compost rolling is a close second on our list of favorite things to do.